jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 < Examples of simpler loops, in which

-#### Clauses: Embedded Procedures
+#### Clauses: Nested Commands

-The clauses discussed above are actually embedded procedures.
-Embedded procedures are often referred to with the word clause.
-They have the special characteristic that they can access the members of the procedure they’re embedded in.
+The clauses discussed above might be seen as nested commands.
+Nested commands might sometimes be referred to with the word clause.
+Nested commands may have a special characteristic, that they might access the members of the command they’re embedded in.

 < Picture 36 >

-All clauses have access to the objects in their descendant clauses and to the objects in their embedding procedure.
+Nested commands may have access to the objects in their ancestor nested commands and to the objects in the eventual command definition.

 < Picture 37 >

-The reverse is not true: an embedding procedure can not access an object in a clause unless the object is public.
+The reverse is not true: a command definition can not access an object in a nested command unless the object is public.

-< Picture 38: non public clause member, not referenced by the embedding procedure >
+< Picture 38: non public nested command member, not referenced by the command definition >

-And even when it’s public then it has to be written right before entering the clause, just like a procedure call.
+And even when it’s public then it has to be written right before entering the nested command, just like a procedure call.

-< Picture 39: public clause member referenced by the embedding procedure just before entrance >
+< Picture 39: public nested command member referenced by the command definition just before entrance >

 You can recognize an embedded procedure by the fact that they’re not calls, nor procedure references.
 So they (usually) have no lines:

 < picture 40: embedded procedures.
-Mark the ones that are clauses with a color >
+Mark the ones that are nested commands with a color >

-Perhaps jumping might change that and the clauses might get lines, but no lines that end up outside the embedding procedure.
+Perhaps jumping might change that and the nested commands might get lines, but no lines that end up outside the command definition.

-< Picture 41: clause that might have a line because of a jump to it >
+< Picture 41: nested command that might have a line because of a jump to it >

-< It’s like when something’s a clause, it ignores its parent’s borders.
+< It’s like when something’s a nested command, it ignores its parent’s borders.
 Conversely, the contents of a block are by default only accessible within that block. >

 #### Unconditional Jumps